 BACK TO RESOURCE PACKS HOME

-The resources on this page have been selected by eLibraryMN and Minnesota Digital Library librarians and curators to support the MN English Language Arts and the Social Studies standards, both current and pending, specifically related to citizenship, that are relevant to students.
+The resources on this page have been selected by eLibraryMN and Minnesota Digital Library librarians and curators to support the MN English Language Arts and the Social Studies standards, both current and pending, specifically related to the judiciary that are relevant to students.
 Resources in eLibraryMN and EbooksMN have unlimited simultaneous user access and are freely available to anyone geolocated in Minnesota.
 The primary source resources detailed are available to all, regardless of location.

 Please reach out with questions or suggestions about linking to, using, or sharing these resources.